Excel User Defined Function (Table of Contents)

 Step 7: Close the parentheses to complete the formula and press Enter key to see the square of number 11 (number in cell A2).

-This article emphasized creating User Defined Functions in Excel, which can reduce the manwork.
+This article emphasized creating User Defined Functions in Excel, which can reduce the man’s work.
 Let’s wrap things up with some points to be remembered.

-Things to Remember About User Defined Function in Excel
+Things to Remember About User Defined Functions in Excel

-- UDF’s through VBA helps create custom formulas that can reduce the time we need to do any task and simplify the tasks.
+- UDF, through VBA, helps create custom formulas that can reduce the time we need to do any task and simplify the tasks.

 - The UDF is limited to the sheet under which it is created.
-However, you can copy the code and paste it to other worksheets where you want to use them.
+However, you can copy and paste the code to other worksheets you want./li>

 Recommended Articles

-This is a guide to User Defined Function in Excel.
-Here we discuss how to create a User Defined Function in Excel along with practical examples and a downloadable excel template.
+This is a guide to User Defined Functions in Excel.
+Here we discuss how to create a User Defined Function in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –